ikotler/pythonect/doc/tutorial/controlflow.rst

 :const:`False` as Terminator
 ----------------------------

-Whenever a Python expression or function returns :const:`False`.
-The current flow terminates and returns False.
+Whenever a Python expression or function returns :const:`False` the current flow terminates and returns False.
 For example:
 ::

     "Hello, world" -> _.startswith('ello') -> print